Chair, 2013-14: Brian Borovsky, surface physics and friction

 Physics 131, the second course in the three-semester calculus-based sequence, treats electricity, magnetism, and electromagnetic waves.
 There is one 2.5-hour laboratory meeting per week.
 Prerequisites: Physics 130 and concurrent registration in (or previous completion of) Mathematics 126 or 128.
 Offered annually in the spring semester.

 In 1945, humanity's relationship to science was forever changed by the atomic bombings of Hiroshima and Nagasaki.
 This course examines the scientific developments that led to these first atomic weapons, from the discovery of the nucleus to the manipulation of fission processes for the explosive release of nuclear energy.
 It also considers present-day weapons and nuclear power plants and discusses scientific developments in the human contexts that influenced them.
 Prerequisite: high school algebra.
-Not offered in 2012-13.

 Quantum mechanics has changed the conceptual framework for our understanding of atoms and molecules, both as free particles and in condensed states of matter.
 It also guides our understanding of the nucleus and elementary particles.
 This course examines these discoveries and several applications they produced.
 Prerequisites: Physics 232 and concurrent registration in Physics 245 and Math 230.
 Offered annually in the spring semester.